After the near-certainty of President Vladimir Putin’s re-election in March, appointments and policies offer some hints as to his intentions.

 In his mind, President Vladimir Putin has ‘made Russia great again’, or at least created enough stability to allow him to groom a successor for the 2024 election.
 Perceptions of success in Syria will boost Russia’s confidence that it is in some respect a match for the United States, and perhaps mitigate the hyper-sensitive responses that have led to conflict in Ukraine and tensions around other borders.
-But Putin’s project will not be plain sailing: Russia remains over-dependent on its oil and gas, the economy is unlikely to grow at more than a sluggish pace; and demographic decline will drag down productivity.
+However, Putin’s project will not be plain sailing: Russia remains over-dependent on its oil and gas, the economy is unlikely to grow at more than a sluggish pace, and demographic decline will drag down productivity.

 - When will Putin reveal his succession plan?